sjmeverett/nano-dispatch/README.md

 await handler();
 ```

+The result returned from `find` will be a function that calls all matching handlers,
+middleware, etc; or, `undefined` if nothing matches.

 Note that all handlers are awaited regardless of return type, so the handler function
 is always async.